About

 Advisory Board

-Professor of human rights law, London School of Economics and founding member of Matrix Chambers
+Sadly missed: Professor of human rights law, London School of Economics and was a founding member of Matrix Chambers.

 Mary Heaney